Developer-DAO/pixel-avatars/contract/README.md

 2. After deploy or upgrade, make sure you check-in the JSON file in `.openzeppelin` so that the contract can be upgraded next time.

+3. To verify deployment visit https://polygonscan.com/ (or https://mumbai.polygonscan.com/ for Mumbai) and search for the account that deployed the contract.
+There should be 3 contracts upon initial deploy and then only 1 each time contract is upgraded.

 ### Compile contract

 This will lint and style your code, as well as create artifacts consumed by the frontend.